Introjection (Neon Genesis Evangelion)

-is the nineteenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
+is the nineteenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
 Hideaki Anno and Akio Satsukawa wrote the episode, which animator Masayuki directed.
-The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
+The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic biomechanical mecha named Evangelion into combat against beings called Angels.
 In the episode, Shinji conflicts with his father and leaves Nerv.
 As he is about to leave Tokyo 3, Angel Zeruel attacks the city, defeating Asuka Langley Soryu's Eva-02 and Rei Ayanami's Eva-00.
-Shinji again boards Eva-01, which goes berserk and devours Zeruel.
+Shinji again boards his Eva-01, which goes berserk and devours Zeruel.

 During the production of "Introjection", animator Takeshi Honda gave the female characters a youthful touch.
 The episode reprises several situations and frames from the first episodes of the series to show Shinji's growth and maturation.
-The installment includes cultural references to the manga artist Daijiro Morohoshi, the Japanese anime series Ultraman, Buddhism, and Christianity.
+The installment includes cultural references to the manga artist Daijirō Morohoshi, the Japanese anime series Ultraman, Buddhism, and Christianity.
 The episode's title refers to the eponymous psychological concept.

 "Introjection" was first broadcast on TV Tokyo on February 7, 1996, and drew an eight-percent audience share on Japanese television.
 Critics praised the episode for its direction and action sequences, considering it one of the best episodes of the series.
 Merchandise based on "Introjection" has been released.

 Plot

 Shinji Ikari, pilot of the mecha Eva-01, protests against his father Gendo, commander of the special agency Nerv.
 Gendo used his Eva-01 to destroy Bardiel, the thirteenth of a series of humanity's enemies called Angels.
-During the battle, the mecha Eva-03 has also been destroyed, despite the mecha containing its pilot Toji Suzuhara, Shinji's friend.
+During the battle, the mecha Eva-03 has also been destroyed, despite the mecha containing its pilot, Toji Suzuhara, Shinji's friend.
 Shinji is stopped by Nerv operators and decides to leave Nerv.
 Meanwhile, Toji awakens after the battle against Bardiel with his left leg amputated.
 Misato Katsuragi, the head of Nerv's strategic department, greets Shinji, telling him she has placed her hope in him.
 As Shinji stands on the station platform about to leave Tokyo-3, the Angel Zeruel attacks the city.
 Asuka Soryu Langley, the pilot aboard Eva-02, attempts to stop Zeruel, but it easily defeats the mecha.

 Asuka's fellow pilot Rei Ayanami aboard Eva-00 takes an explosive device and launches a surprise kamikaze attack, attempting to hit Zeruel's core, but she is also defeated.
-Shinji witnesses the battle and meets Asuka's guardian Ryoji Kaji, and tells him humanity would be destroyed if an Angel were to make contact with an entity called Adam, which is kept in Nerv headquarters.
+Shinji witnesses the battle and meets Asuka's guardian, Ryoji Kaji, and tells him humanity would be destroyed if an Angel were to make contact with an entity called Adam, which is kept in Nerv headquarters.
 Shinji confronts his father, re-boards Eva-01, and fights Zeruel.
-During the battle, Eva-01 runs out of power and Zeruel launches an attack on Eva-01's core.
-As Shinji cries out in despair, Eva-01 reactivates, defeating and devouring Zeruel.
+During the battle, Eva-01 runs out of power, and Zeruel launches an attack on Eva-01's core.
+As Shinji cries out in despair, Eva-01 reactivates, defeating and devouring Zeruel, absorbing their S^{2} engine in the process.